ASAD128/ASAD128/README.md

 Hi 👋 My name is Asad Hussain
 =============================

-Senior Software Engineer
+Software Developer
 ------------------------

 7 years of diversified experience in Software Engineering.
 5 years of solid Hands on Coding and 2 Years of Leading Team.
 Involved in full software development life cycle from system design, coding, testing and deployment.

-* 🌍  I'm based in Kuala Lumpur, Malaysia
+* 🌍  I'm based in Berlin, Germany 🇩🇪
 * 🖥️  See my Linked In profile at [Linked In](http://www.linkedin.com/in/asadhussainhnd/)
 * ✉️  You can contact me at [asadhnd@yahoo.com](mailto:asadhnd@yahoo.com)